DPDimitar/LaravelTwillSetup/README.md

 `composer install`

+than

+`npm install`

 Set your ENV variables..

 `composer migrate:fresh`

-`php artisan serve`
+`php artisan twill:superadmin`

 `npm run dev`

-After this process is finished, navigate to your http://localhost:8000 to see the results
+After this process is finished, navigate to your env(APP_URL) to see the results